GenomicsAotearoa/Introduction-to-Bash/episodes/03-working-with-files.md

 ```

 All but one of the nucleotides in this read are unknown (`N`).
 This is a pretty bad read!
 Line 4 shows the quality for each nucleotide in the read.
-We'll cover the Fastq format more in depth tomorrow in when we look at [assessing read quality](https://otagobioinformaticsspringschool.github.io/wrangling-genomics-nesi/02-quality-control.html) in the DNA variant calling workshop.
+We don't need to know too much about read quality for this workshop.

 ## Creating, moving, copying, and removing